nguoianphu/phaser3-multiplayer-with-physics/README.md

 # Install dependencies
 $ npm install

+# Build the source
+$ npm run build

-# Start the local development server (on port 3000)
+# Start the local development server (on port 8080)
 $ npm run dev

 # To publish a production build using docker use docker:publish